-Prerequisite: Algebra I-1 is the prerequisite

-to Algebra I-2
+Prerequisite: Algebra I-1 is the prerequisite to Algebra I-2

 This course provides a formal development of the algebraic skills and concepts necessary for students who will take a geometry course and other advanced college-preparatory courses.
 The instructional program will provide for the use of algebraic skills in a wide range of problem- solving situations.
-Topics include: real numbers and expressions, functions, linear equations, inequalities, systems of equations and inequalities, quadratic and exponential equations and functions, and data analysis and statistics.
+Topics include: operations with real numbers, solutions and graphing of equations and inequalities, basic operations with polynomials, solutions of quadratic equations and systems of equations, use of exponents, and basic operations with formal expressions.
 No student will be allowed to take Algebra I-2 before earning credit for Algebra I-1.

-Students taking this course are required to have the scientific calculator, TI-30XIIS.
+Students taking this course are required to have a scientific calculator, such as the TI-30X.